-Sepultura note are a metal band from Belo Horizonte that's been kicking around since 1984 and is one of the few Brazilian acts that's even more popular to the north in the USA.
+Sepultura note are a Heavy Metal band from Belo Horizonte that's been kicking around since 1984 and is one of the few Brazilian acts that's even more popular to the north in the USA.
 They've been active in quite a few subgenres of metal but they're most famous as one of the most important Groove Metal bands.

 The band was formed in 1984 by brothers Max and Igor Cavalera, who drew influences at first from popular eighties metal and rock bands like Iron Maiden, Motörhead, AC/DC, Judas Priest and Van Halen, but later on expanded into more extreme metal acts like Venom, Metallica, Exodus and Sodom.
 After some lineup difficulties, Sepultura obtained a record contract and released their debut Morbid Visions in 1986.
 Visions remains the only pure Death Metal album the band ever released before their sound started evolving.